steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 Only if those tests are fine, the merge to main is possible.

 Besides the automated tests, the engineers review each other's code in the PR.
-As it is often very helpful to really experience the new features or bugfixes from a testing as well as User Experience (UX) and User Interface (UI) perspective, we realized so-called PR Deployments (see also: {% cite Thiel2021 %}).
+As it is often very helpful to really see and click the new features or bugfixes from a testing as well as User Experience (UX) and User Interface (UI) perspective, we realized so-called PR Deployments (see, e.g.: {% cite Thiel2021 %}).
 In a PR deployment, the branch of the PR is deployed to our development environment and can be accessed temporarily via a URL such as `<PR_NUMBER>.pr.example.com`.
 These PR Deployments can also be used to run integration and e2e tests with new code.